Codewithajoydas/Portpolio-of-Ajoy-Das/README.md

 ## License

 This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this code with proper attribution.
+You are free to use, modify, and distribute this code with proper attribution